 We welcome applications from veterans and military personnel and currently have more than 400 student veterans receiving education benefits at UW–Madison.

 All veteran applicants must submit a complete application for admission.
-The application review process parallels that of other freshman and transfer applicants.
-Ultimately, student veterans are expected to cover required course work at a level of achievement similar to that noted on our general freshman and transfer admission requirements and expectations webpages.
+The application review process parallels that of other first-year and transfer applicants.
+Ultimately, student veterans are expected to cover required course work at a level of achievement similar to that noted on our general first-year and transfer admission requirements and expectations webpages.